mariana19901990/mutation_ms/README.md

 # mutation_ms
 Data and scripts for manuscript: "Chromatin structure influences rate and spectrum of spontaneous mutations in Neurospora crassa"

 This was a fairly large and complex project.
-I've
+I've separated the different pipelines, input files, and analyses into different files.

 ## Statistical analysis of mutation data